 We will notify parents when Relationships and Sex education will be taught, by email.
 Parents will not be able to withdraw their child from any aspect of Relationships Education or Health Education but they will be able to withdraw their child (following discussion with the academy) from any or all aspects of Sex Education, other than those which are part of the science curriculum, up to and until three terms before the age of 16.
+In addition to this, parents can withdraw their child from all or part of the Religious Education lessons.
 Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the Principal.
 A copy of withdrawal requests will be placed in the student's educational record.
 The Principal will discuss the request with parents and take appropriate action.
 Where students are withdrawn from sex education, schools should document the process and will have to 'ensure that the student receives appropriate, purposeful education during the period of withdrawal.'
 (Department for Education, "Policy Statement: Relationships Education, Relationships and Sex Education and Personal, Social, Health and Economic Education" March 2017).